Slackadays/Hajime/README.md

 Most Minecraft server startup scripts are either overly simplistic shell scripts or systemd services.
 Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
 Yuck!
 This "script" is a little different; it provides more features and is blazing fast thanks to its compiled nature.

 # Requirements
 There are a couple prerequisites.
 You'll need a POSIX-compliant system such as Linux or FreeBSD or MacOS.
-Hajime was originally designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
-Your system will also need to have g++ available for installation (this requirement is coming in a futue release).
+Hajime was originally designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, but this feature is optional.
+Also, to use the one-step installation option, your platform will need to support Git and G++.

 # Why C++?
 I decided to make this script in C++ to help me learn it, as well as get at least acceptable performance no matter how many features I add.
-There's also a lot of libraries available for C++ and that might be an advantage over something like shell script.
+There's also a lot of standard libraries available for C++ and that might be an advantage over something like shell script.

 # What's up With That Name?
-"Hajime" is just "begin" in Japanese.
+"Hajime" is "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.

 # Quick Start
-Run this command to install Hajime in one step.
+Use this command to install Hajime in one step.

     curl -o install.sh https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh && sudo sh install.sh

-Before running, make sure to review the install.sh file to check for any malicious commands.
+Like with all shel scripts, before running, make sure to review the install.sh file to check for any potentially malicious commands.

 # Instructions (WIP)
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run